-In the past few years, noun compounds have been a constant source of concern to the researchers towards the goal of full text understanding [5, 7].
-Compound nouns are nominal compounds where two or more nouns are combined to form a single phrase such as 'golf club' or 'computer science department' [5].
+In the past few years, noun compounds have been a constant source of concern to the researchers towards the goal of full text understanding (Baldwin and Kim, 2010, p.
+267) (Butnariu et al., 2009, p.
+100).
+Compound nouns are nominal compounds where two or more nouns are combined to form a single phrase such as 'golf club' or 'computer science department' (Baldwin et al, 2010, p.
+267).
 There is also a broader class of nominal MWEs where the modifiers are not restricted to be nominal, but can also be verbs (e.g., hired help) or adjectives (e.g., open secret).
 To avoid confusion in this article, we will use the term compound nouns when referring to this broader class, throughout the paper, we term this broader class.

 Compound noun MWEs can be defined as a lexical unit made up of two or more elements, each of which can function as a lexeme independent of the other(s) when they occur separately in different contexts of the document.
 The combination of these constituents shows some phonological and/or grammatical isolation from their normal syntactic usages.
 One property of compound noun MWEs is their underspecified semantics.
-For example, while sharing the same "head noun" (i.e., rightmost noun in the noun compound), there is less semantic commonality between the components such as 'nut tree', 'cloths tree' and 'family tree' [5].
+For example, while sharing the same "head noun" (i.e., rightmost noun in the noun compound), there is less semantic commonality between the components such as 'nut tree', 'cloths tree' and 'family tree' (Baldwin et al., 2010, p.
+267).
 In each case, the meaning of the compound nouns relates to a sense of both the head and the modifier, but the precise relationship is highly varied and not represented explicitly in any way.
 Noun-Noun (NN) compounds are the subset of the compound nouns consisting of two consecutive nouns side by side.
-In English, NN compounds occur in general with high frequency and high lexical and semantic variabilities.
-A summary examination of the 90 million word written component of the British National Corpus unearthed over 400,000 NN compound types, with a combined token frequency of 1.3 million; that is, over 1% of words in the BNC are NN compounds [32].
+In English, NN compounds occur in general with high frequency and high lexical and semantic variability.
+A summary examination of the 90 million word written component of the British National Corpus unearthed over 400,000 NN compound types, with a combined token frequency of 1.3 million; that is, over 1% of words in the BNC are NN compounds (Tanaka and Baldwin, 2003, p.
+17).

 In Bengali, similar observations are noticed when dealing with the various types of multiword expressions like compound nouns (taser ghar, 'house of cards', 'fragile'), complex predicates such as conjunct verbs (anuvab kara, 'to feel') and compound verbs (uthe para, 'to arise'), idioms (matir manus, 'down to the earth'), named-entities (Rabindranath Thakur, 'Rabindranath Tagore') etc. Bengali is a language consisting of high morpho-syntactic variation at the surface level.
 The use of NN multiword expressions in Bengali is quite common.
-For example, NN compounds especially, idioms (taser ghar, 'fragile'), institutionalized phrases (ranna ghar, 'kitchen'), named-entities (Rabindranath Thakur, 'Rabindranath Tagore'), numbers (panchso noi, 'five hundred and nine'), kin terms (pistuto bhai, 'maternal cousin') etc. are very frequently used in Bengali literature.
+For example.
+NN compounds especially, idioms (taser ghar. 'fragile'), institutionalized phrases (ranna ghar, 'kitchen'), named-entities (Rabindranath Thakur, 'Rabindranath Tagore'), numbers (panchso noi, 'five hundred and nine'), kin terms (pistuto bhai, 'maternal cousin') etc. are very frequently used in Bengali literature.
 In the next subsection, we classify the compound nouns occurred in Bengali based on their morpho-syntactic properties.

-2.2 Classifications of Bengali compound noun MWEs
+2.2 Classifications of Bengali Compound Noun MWEs

-Compound noun MWEs can occur in open (components are separated by space(s)), closed (components are melded together) or hyphenated forms (components are separated by hyphen(s)), and satisfy semantic non-compositionality, statistical co-occurrence or literal phenomena [28] etc. Agarwal et al. (2004) classified the Bengali MWEs in three main classes using subclasses.
+Compound noun MWEs can occur in open (components are separated by space(s)), closed (components are melded together) or hyphenated forms (components are separated by hyphen(s)), and satisfy semantic non-compositionality, statistical co-occurrence or literal phenomena (Kunchukuttan and Damani, 2008, p.
+15) etc. Agarwal et al. (2004, p.
+165) classified the Bengali MWEs in three main classes using subclasses.
 Instead, we propose seven broad classes of Bengali compound noun MWEs considering their morpho-syntactic flexibilities, as follows: